Deltha O'Neal: Denver Broncos

 The Denver Broncos selected O'Neal in the first round (15th overall) of the 2000 NFL draft.
-He was the first cornerback selected in 2000 and the first cornerback drafted in the first round by the Broncos in 25 years.
-O'Neal was only the second cornerback drafted in the first round of the NFL draft by the Broncos, joining Louis Wright (1975).
+He was the first cornerback selected in 2000 and was only the second cornerback drafted in the first round of the NFL draft by the Broncos, joining Louis Wright (1975).

 On April 25, 2000, the Broncos' No. 1 starting cornerback Dale Carter was notified he will be suspended for the entire 2000 NFL season after violating the NFL Substance Abuse Policy.

+2000 season

 On July 21, 2000, the Denver Broncos signed O'Neal to a five—year, $6.96 million rookie contract that includes a signing bonus of $4.55 million.

-He entered training camp as a possible candidate to takeover the role as the No. 1 starting cornerback, but had to compete with Terrell Buckley, Darryl Pounds, and Jimmy Spencer.
+He entered training camp as a possible candidate to take over the role as the No. 1 starting cornerback, but had to compete with Terrell Buckley, Darryl Pounds, and Jimmy Spencer.
+Head coach Mike Shanahan named O'Neal a backup cornerback and listed him as the third cornerback on the depth chart to start the regular season, behind starting tandem Ray Crockett and Terrell Buckley.

-Due to O'Neal's speed, former Broncos head coach Mike Shanahan briefly flirted with converting O'Neal to wide receiver in mid-2003.
-O'Neal had two receptions, for four yards, in two games.
-O'Neal was also used frequently to return punts and kickoffs on special teams.
-While with the Broncos, O'Neal tied the record for most interceptions in a game with four.
+On September 4, 2000, O'Neal made his professional regular season debut in the Denver Broncos' season-opener at the St. Louis Rams and recorded two solo tackles as they lost 36—41.
+In Week 13, he made two solo tackles, set a season-high with two pass deflections, and forced a fumble during a 38—31 victory at the Seattle Seahawks.
+He finished his rookie season with eight solo tackles, three pass deflections, three forced fumbles, and a fumble recovery in 16 games and zero starts.